SolidaridadAsia/SoliBot/data/nlu/faq.md

 - How do the Leaf hopper/canefly look like
 - What other diseases may look like smut
 - Is it advisable to plant sugarcane in redroot affected fields
-- What is Chip-bud technique
 - How to get benefits of field demonstration of Sugarcane under Rashtriya Krishi Vikas Yojna (RKVY)
 - How long a harvested cane can be kept without deterioration
-- How the red rot disease spreads in sugarcane
-- What are the possible intercrops for sugarcane
 - What are the effects of lowering on cane yield and quality
 - Where we can get predators of SWA
 - What is the nutrient uptake from soil in sugarcane cultivation